-The California Student Aid Commission and West Valley College is pleased to announce the release of the statewide California Dream Act Application (Dream Application).
+The California Student Aid Commission and West Valley College is pleased to announce the release of the statewide California Dream Act Application.
 For the first time, under Assembly Bills 130 (AB 130), AB 131, and AB 2000, AB 540 eligible students attending college in California may apply for and receive student financial aid from both publicly and privately funded sources.
-Students can complete the Dream Act Application online.

-As of January 2013, applicants will be considered for the Board of Governor’s Fee Waiver, Cal Grant and Full-Time Student Success Grant (FTSSG) awards.
+Applicants will be considered for the Board of Governor’s Fee Waiver, Cal Grant and Full-Time Student Success Grant (FTSSG) awards when they apply between January 1 - March 2.
+Students should renew the application every year they will be attending school.

 Free Workshops Are Available For Additional 1-0-1 Assistance Every WEDNESDAY at 10am at the Financial Aid Office.
 Please contact us with any questions at: (408) 741-2024 or Rhonda Kirkland at: (408) 741-2601.